 Specifically, you must not:

 ● Offer any form of bribe

 ● Bribe any Government Official in any country

 Lush recognises that giving or receiving gifts or hospitality can be a part of building and maintaining business relationships.
 Our policy does not prohibit the giving or accepting of reasonable and proportionate hospitality as long as they have a legitimate purpose.
 Promotional gifts of low value may also be given to or accepted from existing customers, suppliers and business partners.

 Gifts or hospitality will not be appropriate if it is unduly lavish, extravagant, or could be seen as an inducement.
 Gifts must not include cash or cash equivalent, or be given in secret.
 Gifts must be given in the name of Lush and not in the name of any individual.

-Details of hospitality and gifts given or received, over a value of £250 should be reported to the Lush Compliance Officer, where a written record will be kept.
+Details of hospitality and gifts given or received, over a value of £250 should be reported to your line manager and a written record should be kept.
 This record demonstrates that we have ‘adequate procedures’ in place to prevent bribery.

 If you are offered a bribe, or are asked to make one, or if you suspect that bribery has or may occur, you must notify your manager or send details of your concerns to: [email protected] as soon as possible.
 If you refuse to accept or offer a bribe or you report a concern, we understand that you may feel worried about doing so.
 We will make sure that anyone who raises concerns in good faith, is fully supported by Lush.